splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

 Metrics
 =============================================
 The following tables list all of the metrics available in Splunk RUM for iOS.
-All errors in Splunk RUM have the dimension ``sf_error=true``.
-Metrics with the prefix ``rum.node.`` are page level metrics, whereas metrics with the prefix ``rum.`` are application level metrics.
-Page level metrics also have a dimension ``sf_node_name``, which you can use to filter on specific pages.

 .. list-table::
    :widths: 20 15 65